Thyroid Eye Disease : Causes, Symptoms, and Treatment 2026

 - Moisture chambers– Eye shields worn at night help protect eyes and retain moisture.

-- Elevating head of bed– Keeps head raised at night to reduce swelling.
+- Elevating the head of the bed– Keeps the head raised at night to reduce swelling.

 Surgery